-The wisdom that is not yet lost to this earth.
+A wisdom not yet lost to this earth.

-Particularly through the words of St John of the Cross:
+Particularly as it has found expression in the words of St John of the Cross:

 The Spanish poet and mystic, St John of the Cross, a Discalced Carmelite friar of the 16th century, offers some beautiful poetry and particularly lucid exposition of the stream of spirituality flowing from the mystic Mount Carmel.